yiransheng/yiransheng.github.io/posts/js-chain.md

 * Decide on mutable vs. immutable chaining when designing an api
 * But know that you can have both with pattens like `withMutations`
-* When your api targets an functional audience, do the following to facilitate composition:
+* When your api targets a functional audience, do the following to facilitate composition:
     - make the functions curried (at least optionally)
     - arrange the function arguments such that the last argument is the primary data type